January 30, 2022

 How do we let Jesus pass through our midst, unrecognized?
 How often does the One who died to save us come near us, brushing our shoulder, present with us – and we ignore Him completely?
 In what ways do we reject the Savior’s love, because we have grown complacent to the familiar news of God’s grace?

 How are we, like those folks from Nazareth, unwilling to let our comfortable existence be shaken by the life-changing power of the Holy Spirit?
-How often do we get angry when our notions about ‘living a Christian life’ are challenged by the reality of serving Christ by serving those we like least?
+How often do we get angry when our notions about being a Christian’ are challenged by the reality of following Christ, which always means loving people we’d rather hate?